Five common compliance mistakes SMBs make graphic representing audit prep and vendor risk pitfalls

-Compliance failures rarely happen on purpose.
+The most expensive compliance mistakes SMBs make rarely happen on purpose.
 No SMB wakes up and decides to misconfigure their cloud infrastructure or ignore regulatory requirements.
-Instead, compliance gaps come from assumptions—innocent assumptions that cost companies dearly when auditors arrive or breaches occur.
+Instead, the compliance mistakes SMBs make come from assumptions, innocent assumptions that cost companies dearly when auditors arrive or breaches occur.

 We’ve worked with dozens of regulated SMBs in healthcare, finance, insurance, and legal services.
-The mistakes we see most often are preventable.
-Here are the five compliance mistakes that consistently trip up SMBs, and how to avoid them.
+The compliance mistakes SMBs make most often are preventable.
+Here are the five we see again and again, and how to avoid them.

 This is the most dangerous misconception.
 When your data lives in AWS, Azure, or Google Cloud, it’s tempting to assume the cloud provider handles compliance.
 They don’t.
 They handle their part.

 AWS describes this as the shared responsibility model.
-AWS secures OF the cloud—the underlying infrastructure, physical security, and foundational security controls.
-You secure IN the cloud—your configuration, access controls, encryption, data handling, and audit trails.
+AWS secures the cloud itself: the underlying infrastructure, physical security, and foundational security controls.
+You secure what’s in the cloud: your configuration, access controls, encryption, data handling, and audit trails.
+A properly designed cloud landing zone codifies the customer side from day one.

 If your S3 bucket is publicly accessible because you didn’t configure the right policy, that’s on you, not AWS.
 If your database isn’t encrypted, that’s on you.
 If you haven’t set up logging or disabled root account access, auditors will cite those as your failures, not AWS’s.

-How to avoid it: Map every compliance requirement to a specific AWS (or Azure, or GCP) control.
+Map every compliance requirement to a specific AWS (or Azure, or GCP) control.
 Create a responsibility matrix that shows which controls are provider-managed and which are customer-managed.
-For every requirement in your compliance framework—HIPAA, SOC 2, PCI-DSS, ISO 27001—document which service or configuration ensures it.
+For every requirement in your compliance framework, whether it’s HIPAA, SOC 2, PCI-DSS, or ISO 27001, document which service or configuration ensures it.
 Don’t leave this implicit.
 When auditors ask “how do you meet requirement 4.2.1?” you need a clear, documented answer.

 The audit cycle creates an illusion: compliance is something you do once a year.
 In reality, compliance is continuous.
 After your audit passes, what happens to those controls?
 Often, they drift.